Professor435/AI-Based-Grammar-Checker/README.md

 Simply open this single HTML file in any browser - no installation, no server, no dependencies required!

-for more projects and FYP'scontact professorshami435@gmail.com
+for more projects and FYP's contact professorshami435@gmail.com